-If you are interested in applying, email your Senior Residential Life Manager at: canterbury@unilodge.co.nz
+If you are interested in applying, email our Senior Residential Life Manager at: canterbury@unilodge.co.nz

-Inter-UniLodge Events
+Inter-UniLodge events

 A highlight of the Residential Life programme are the Inter-UniLodge competitions between our UC residential communities.
-We want University Hall to represent proudly and participate to our fullest!
+We want Ilam Student Accommodation to represent proudly and participate to the fullest!